setms/book/docs/requirements/digest/management.md

 - Customers agree that the requirements address their needs.
 - Developers agree that the requirements are possible and verifiable.

-A **requirements baseline** is a set of reviewed and agreed upon requirements that serves as the basis for development.
+A **requirements baseline** is a set of reviewed and agreed upon requirements that serves as the basis for development of a product or increment.
 The analyst should place the baseline under change and version control.
 For effective change control, there needs to be a process for proposing, evaluating, and deciding on requirement changes.
 Impact analysis helps to assess the cost of proposed changes, as does having a traceability matrix.